gamma63/openvk/data/knowledgebase/notes.md

 OpenVK-KB-Heading: Editing notes

-OpenVK wiki-markup is basically XHTML1.0 Transitional.
+Gamma ID wiki-markup is basically XHTML1.0 Transitional.
 The only difference is that we removed tags that are not needed or may harm OpenVK and it's users.

 Allowed tags:
 * All headers from level 3 to 6 (h3-h6)